-This course is a face to face course.
-We will meet in person for classes.
+This course is set up to be an online course with scheduled meetings.
+We will meet virtually for the scheduled classes on Mondays and Wednesdays from 9:30 a.m. to 10:45 a.m.
+You will receive a Microsoft Teams link from your professor to access the course at scheduled times.
 You are responsible for attendance to the course, which is mandatory.
 If you will be out for a school function, it is your responsibility to communicate this with your professor BEFORE the absence.
 You will be responsible for the lectures and information given to you during the class time.
 Therefore, attendance is mandatory and will be a part of your grade.
+You will need to participate in class and show yourself on camera for full attendance credit.